Vocalogic/logic/README.md

 #### Finish using Upgrade Command

 ````
+./artisan key:generate
 ./artisan logic:upgrade
 ````

-**NOTE**: If you receive any errors from the above command, please review the step-by-step installation guide for additional help.
+**NOTE**: If you receive any errors from the above command, please review the [step-by-step installation guide](https://logic.readme.io/docs) for additional help.

 #### Final Commands